Black Lives Matter

 - Organise regular meetings and events (e.g. for Black History Month).

-The current awarding gap at the University of Hertfordshire is 21%, compared to 13% nationally (UUK, 2019) and we have put in place a number of targeted initiatives to tackle this gap, including:
+The current BAME awarding gap at the University of Hertfordshire is 21%, compared to 13% nationally (UUK, 2019) and this gap is even higher between black and white students.
+We have put in place a number of targeted initiatives to tackle this gap, including:

-- Our Equality office is working with each School at the University to develop bespoke action plans to reduce the attainment gap.
-In some Schools, the attainment gap is lower than 10% and in some of our programmes there is no attainment gap.
+- Our Equality Office is working with each School at the University to develop bespoke action plans to reduce the awarding gap.
+In some Schools, the awarding gap is lower than 10% and in some of our programmes there is no gap.
 We are using good practice from these areas to inform how we can improve overall as an institution.

 - We have BAME advocates, who lead on developing activities for BAME students including workshops and an alumni speaker series.
 They have changed the conversation at the University around race, racism and white privilege, educating staff and fellow students through sharing lived experiences.